 Lunch in Classroom

 Staff members may also take their lunch in their classroom, car, local park etc.

 Sanitisation & Safety

-Staff members are required to sanitise their hands entering and exiting the staffroom or the classroom in which they are having their lunch.
+Staff members are required to sanitise their hands entering and exiting the outdoor staffroom or the classroom in which they are having their lunch.

 Each staff member is responsible for sanitising the table and seat and area where they eat, immediately afterwards in the staffroom or the classroom in which they are eating.

 Particular care should be taken to ensure no hot-water and or edible hazards exist in the classroom which may pose a risk to children when they arrive back into the classroom.

 Hot Water Boilers and refrigeration facilities will be available in the staffroom.
 Staff should use a section of hand towel when dispensing hot water and should wipe down the front panel of the microwave before and after use, using the sanitising spray available.

 Staff are required to bring, use and clean their own equipment and utensils.
 (Cup, cutlery, plate etc.) Staff are required to tidy up their seating area after use.
 Use disinfectant spray to clean down all surfaces after their use.